Prag8855/aab/content/guides/immigration-office.md

 ## How to contact the Ausländerbehörde

-### Apply for a residence permit
+### To apply for a residence permit

-Some [residence permits](/glossary/Aufenthaltstitel) have their own online application form.
-Use that form to apply.
+Some [residence permits](/glossary/Aufenthaltstitel) have their own online application form:

 - [Blue Card](https://service.berlin.de/dienstleistung/324659/en/)
 - [Work visa for people with a university degree](https://service.berlin.de/dienstleistung/329328/en/)